malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

     converter/qiskit/get_annealer_encoding.py

 7) This list of inequalities is then passed to the solver.
-The solver works by extracting symbols their constraints from the equations, iterating over the constraints to determine the bounds of the symbols.
-When bounds converge a value is picked for
-   the symbol having a constraint composed of the least amount of unknown symbols and the smalls bounds.
-After a value is pick the constraints of all symbols are iterated over and their bounds are tightened further.
+The solver works by extracting symbols their constraints from the equations, and iterating over the constraints to determine the bounds of the symbols.
+When bounds converge a value is picked for the symbol having a constraint composed of the least amount of unknown symbols and the smallest bounds.
+After a value is picked, the constraints of all symbols are iterated over again and their bounds are tightened further.
 This is repeated until all symbols have values.

    If a valid solution cannot be found, as in the case of the 3-bit XOR truthtable above, an ancilla is added.
 All 1's in the output are place on ancilla 0's except for the last 1 in the output which is placed on an ancilla 1.
 If the system still